Renesas-SST/rz-build-scripts/rz-sbc/README.md

 - url: The URL to clone the repository.
 - branch/tag/commit: Specifies the branch, tag, or commit to check out.
 - patches: Lists the patches that need to be applied to this repository.
+- add_files: Lists of additional files that should be copied into the meta layer, specifying their source and target locations.
 - type: Defines whether the repository is hosted remotely (e.g., "git") or is local (e.g., "local").
+- enable: A flag indicating whether the repository should be cloned and included in the Yocto build process.
+A value of true enables the repository, while false excludes it.

 ### Note